Protecting your assets

 Sometimes during or following a relationship breakdown one party will try to hide or dispose of their assets in an attempt to minimise the resources available to them for sharing on a financial settlement.

 If you think this might be happening and you’ve already started financial proceedings, you can apply to the courts to prevent and recover the disposal of assets.
-However, the courts will need sufficient evidence that a disposal has happened or likely to happen and that an order is necessary.
+However, the courts will need sufficient evidence that a disposal has happened or is likely to happen and that an order is necessary.
 A vague suspicion is not enough.

 If the court is satisfied that your ex-partner is intending to deal with their assets in such a way so as to defeat your claim for financial relief (by hiding or disposing of his/her assets) the court has the power to make such an order as it thinks fit in order to restrain them from doing so.
 Secondly, the court also has the power to set aside dispositions which have already been made where, if the disposition was set aside, different financial relief would be granted.